bagasadiwaskita/wc-22-analysis/README.md

 - For current lose streak stats,
   * a team is considered as weak contender team when it is on top of their group or has at least 1 match in current lose streak.
 If there are 2 or more teams in the top of a group share the same number of current lose streak and it is not zero, team with     higher longest lose streak is considered as weak contender team.
 If the tie is still on, the tied teams are considered as         weak contender team.
 If all teams in a group share the same number of current lose streak and it is zero, none of them are       considered as weak contender team.

-To check all the visualization by yourself, you can look at it [here](https://public.tableau.com/views/Pre-FIFAWorldCupQatar2022Analysis/FIFARankingGroupStage?:language=en-US&:display_count=n&:origin=viz_share_link).

 ## Interpretation: Determine the Underperform and Overachieved Team